rickywychoi/COMP-2800-Team-BBY-32-NutritionPlus/README.md

 Our team is using [Firebase](https://firebase.google.com/) to store and manage data populated in the app.

-To access the database, visit [here](https://console.firebase.google.com/u/0/project/nutrition-plus-45c57/overview) or contact [cchaff0105@gmail.com](mailto:cchaff0105@gmail.com) to request permission.
+To access the database, visit [here](https://console.firebase.google.com/u/0/project/nutrition-plus-45c57/overview) or contact [cchaff0105@gmail.com](mailto:cchaff0105@gmail.com) to request permissions.

 ## Third-Party APIs